-Teaching a child with Attention Deficit Disorder (ADD) can be a difficult task.
+Teaching a child with Attention Deficit Hyperactivity Disorder (ADHD) can be a difficult task.
 Many schools have identified the problem and addressed the issue because substantial developments have been made to recognize the problem.

-However there are still some schools lagging behind.
-Unfortunately these schools are not well placed to help individuals diagnosed with ADD.
+However, there are still some schools lagging behind.
+Unfortunately, these schools are not well placed to help individuals diagnosed with ADHD.

 It is usually the teacher who first recognizes that a student is having difficulty focusing on class activities.
 However identifying the problem is just the first step, and the most difficult part is changing the inattentive or hyperactive attitude.